 No. If you notice water dripping down the chimney when, in your knowledge, everything inside the chimney is in top shape, then there’s a problem.
-You need to schedule an inspection.
+You need to schedule an inspection or waterproof your chimney.

 The chimney flue is an integral part of the chimney and fireplace system in general.
 It provides fresh air for efficient burning and helps remove combustion gases from home.